Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Cohomology of quadric fibrations

-Let $\pi_q: \mathcal{F}_{n-1}(Q/V)\ra V$ be the relative Hilbert scheme of $(n-1)$-planes contained in the fibers of $q$.
-For a smooth quadric of even dimension, the variety of the maximal linear subspaces is the disjoint union of two components.
-Hence every fiber of the morphism $\pi$ has two disjoint components.
+Let $\pi_q: \mathcal{F}_{n-1}(\FQQ/V)\rightarrow V$ be the relative Hilbert scheme of $(n-1)$-planes contained in the fibers of $q$.
+For a smooth quadric of even dimension, the variety of the maximal linear subspaces contained in the quadric has two disjoint components.
+Hence every fiber of $\pi_q$ has two disjoint components.
 Consider the Stein factorization

-The finite map $\pi: \tilde{V}\ra V$ is an \'etale double covering. \begin{proposition} Keep the above notations.
+The finite map $\pi: \tilde{V}\rightarrow V$ is an \'etale double covering. \begin{proposition} Keep the above notations.
 There is an isomorphism